Sigma 45mm F2.8 DG DN Contemporary lens review: Great rendering and build quality

 With a 55mm filter thread, and weighing 215g ( 7.58 oz) its diminutive size in E-mount nicely complements the Sony a7/9 series and in the L-mount version, maybe also the larger Leica SL and Lumix S1 models, which it has also been designed for.

-The lens itself has a ridged metal aperture collar with detents at third-stops, which feels silky-smooth and precise in operation.
+The lens itself has a ridged metal aperture collar with detents at third stops, which feels silky-smooth and precise in operation.
 The manual focusing ring is also nicely machined and gives an assured grip.
-In use, the ring moves fluidly, though, as it’s a small lens, it is quite narrow and similar in width and feel to aperture ring.
-Not that you’re likely to use the focusing ring often, as Sigma has found room for a tiny AF stepper-motor, which on the Sony a7R III at least, is fast, smooth and practically silent.
+In use, the ring moves fluidly, though, as it’s a small lens, it is quite narrow and similar in width and feel to the aperture ring.
+Not that you’re likely to use the focusing ring often, as Sigma has found room for a tiny AF stepper motor, which on the Sony a7R III at least, is fast, smooth and practically silent.

-Protection from the the odd knock and occasional spill is above average; focusing is internal and there’s no extending barrel.
-It’s not fully weather-sealed but there is a gasket around the bayonet mount.
+Protection from the odd knock and occasional spill is above average; focusing is internal and there’s no extending barrel.
+It’s not fully weather-sealed but there is a gasket surrounding the bayonet mount.

 Inside, it has eight elements arranged in seven groups and while it doesn’t have much in the way of esoteric glass like the Art series, it does have three aspherical elements.
 Sigma claims the optical design has been optimised to deliver smooth bokeh, with a ‘gradient to a soft blur’, something along the lines of the ‘feathered bokeh’ used in the design of the outstanding Olympus Pro F1.2 primes (though probably not through lens coatings, like those and the Canon DS models).
 It also has a usefully short minimum focus distance of just 24cm.